manfre/django-on-windows-talk/slides.rst

     `http://brewedbyus.com`_ - Social home brewing web site to create and share recipes, edit and evolve them, and keep a journal so you can keep a record of your brewing journey.

+Manfre LLC

+    IT consultant and custom software development with various languages and frameworks.

 .. _`http://brewedbyus.com`: http://brewedbyus.com